datwaft/nvim.conf/doc/installation_linux.md

 ```

 ### Getting _neovim_ configuration:
-If you can't enter .config folder try using `sudo chmod` to get permission.
+If you can't enter .config folder try using `sudo chmod 777 ~/.config` to get permission.
 ```shell
 cd ~/.config/
 git clone https://github.com/datwaft/nvim
 ```
-Here please do a `:PlugInstall` and a `:UpdateRemotePlugins`.
+Here please do a `:PlugInstall` and a `:UpdateRemotePlugins` when inside *neovim*.

 ### _Git_ configuration:
 ```shell